Map of the Arlington Reservoir and surrounding streets.

 A perimeter path of about 0.9 miles circles the Res and is a regular stroll for many walkers.
 While taking the walk, stop at the Wildlife Habitat Garden adjacent to the overflow spillway to enjoy many attractive native plants.
 The water area is a habitat for several types of fish and some very large snapping turtles.
 The Res is also a hot birding spot in the spring and fall and nearly 150 species of birds have been spotted here.
 This map is from the Arlington Reservoir Brochure which can be downloaded

-The Res is located in Arlington Heights between Massachusetts Ave. and Summer St. The best access year around is from Hurd Field (behind Trader Joes) via Drake Road off Massachusetts Avenue.
-The beach parking lot, on Lowell Street, is also open all year (near the intersection with Westmorland Rd).
-From the Minuteman Bikeway enter through Hurd Field (this is a little past the Park Avenue Bridge and Arlington Coal and Lumber).
+The Res is located in Arlington Heights between Massachusetts Ave. and Summer St. You can access the Hurd Field parking lot via Drake Road off Massachusetts Avenue.
+There is a trail from the parking lot through the field to the Reservoir.
+The Reservoir beach parking lot can be accessed via Lowell Street.
+The entrance is opposite the intersection of Westmorland Rd.
+From the Minuteman Bikeway enter through Hurd Field (directly behind Trader Joe's)

 How to get to the Reservoir.